 El projecte tindrà lloc entre l’octubre del 2024 i el març del 2026.

 As part of an ongoing collaboration with architect Micol Rispoli, we recently published an article in the journal Design & Culture.
-This text stems from a mutual interest in re-thinking on the pedagogy of participatory design from the plural embodied experiences, in this case searching to learn to be affected by neurodiverse spatial pratice.
+This text stems from a mutual interest in re-thinking the pedagogy of participatory design from plural embodied experiences, in this case searching to learn to be affected by neurodiverse spatial practice.

 Design Before Design: Learning to be Affected by Neurodiverse Spatial Practices